-I’ve climbed the pyramids in Mexico and in Angkor Wat, Cambodia; I’ve traveled all over China and I’ve seen more of Japan than most travelers get a chance to see.
-I was in Thailand before it became a tourist trap and I’ve been to the very tip of Borneo.
+I’ve climbed the pyramids in Mexico and in Angkor Wat, Cambodia; I’ve traveled all over China and I’ve seen more of Japan than most travelers have seen.
+I was in Thailand before it became a tourist trap and I’ve been to the tip of Borneo.

 I’ve also seen more hospitals in Asia on an intimate level than I ever thought I would when I embarked on my journey abroad in 2003.
 I’ve been working for years on creating a support network for expats in Asia who need support for their chronic illness.

 Backpacking is out of the question now, but the pleasure in changing our travel style is that it has brought a whole unique perspective to the countries we visit and the cultures we learn about.

 I write about my illnesses and advocacy work on many health sites, including my site, My Several Worlds, a Best Blog for Fibromyalgia in 2018 and 2019.

 I am a patient leader and captain of The Walking Spondies, which is a team of people who walk to raise awareness for Ankylosing Spondylitis.

 Living life passionately with limitations from chronic illness takes more than many of us might have to give.
 My illnesses have shaped my worlds and have inspired me to support others in similar situations.

 I spend a lot of my time volunteering with various organizations here in Taiwan to help other foreign business owners that are getting started with their business through my work with the Canadian Chamber of Commerce in Taiwan.